Conservative Party (United States)

 In the United States, the Conservative Party refers to a collection of state-level parties that operate independently and advocate for conservative principles.
-Currently, there is no national Conservative Party.
+Currently, there is no nationally recognized Conservative Party though there is Conservative Party USA which has several state chapters and has trademarked the name Conservative Party.
 Historically, many of these parties emerged from divisions within the Democratic and Republican parties, supporting a variety of conservative ideologies, including fiscal conservatism, social conservatism, states' rights, and nationalism.

 Although there has not been a national Conservative Party, the Republican Party currently follows the conservative ideology, with third parties Constitution Party and American Independent Party following the Paleoconservatism ideology.
 In the late 1960s, the American Independent Party was rebranded as the American Conservative Party in some states.
 A separate American Conservative Party was later established in 2008 but was decommissioned in 2016.
 Meanwhile, the Conservative Party USA was organized on January 6, 2009, as a 527 organization aimed at building and managing state party affiliates under the national Conservative Party USA banner.